bodaghee/AXIS_SIXTE_GCDE/README.md

 * finding sources with wavdetect;
 * and extracting spectra.

 The instructions are for Shell scripts since it's the language used in the SIXTE documentation, which makes it easier for first-timers.
-I also included their equivalent Python scripts since that's what I prefer.
+Their equivalent Python scripts are also included for those who prefer the language.